pepaslabs/px-ref/README.md

 # PX Ref

-This is a LTZ1000-based 7V reference.
+This is an LTZ1000-based 7V reference.

 ![](kicad/releases/v2/top.png)